-The southwest Missouri region is full of unique attractions that draw visitors and locals alike.
-Whether you want to stay in town or take a short drive in any direction, there’s something for every interest year-round.
+The southwest Missouri region is full of unique attractions that draw tourists and locals alike.
+Whether you want to stay in town or take a short drive in any direction, there’s a fun activity for every interest year-round.
 Check out the highlights below or visit The Springfield Missouri Convention and Visitors Bureau at springfieldmo.org.

 Also in Branson are several great museums.
 The Titanic museum displays more than 400 personal and private artifacts that survived the sinking of the luxury liner.
 Many of them are on display for the first time in the world, and the total collection is valued at more than $4.5 million.
 The Veterans Memorial Museum features the world’s largest war memorial bronze sculpture.
 More than 70 feet long and weighing 15 tons, it is the hallmark of the museum and features 50 life-size statues storming a beach.
 The figures were modeled after a combat soldier from each of the 50 states.